Scott Gregory (golfer): Early career

 Gregory first began the game going to the driving range with his father when he was about five years old and took to the game right away.
 As he got older, he went to the local pitch and putt courses where he was able to develop his short game and scoring until he was good enough to progress onto a proper golf course.
 The next step came when he was eight years old when he joined his local course which is Portsmouth Golf Club where he first started playing competitive golf.
 He played in junior matches and got his first handicap of 28 when he was nine years old.
 He played there for a couple of years before joining Waterlooville Golf Club and this is where he would play the majority of his junior golf.
-He started playing junior opens and made his way into the county junior squads by the age of 12.
-By age 13, his handicap was down to eight and he was competing at the junior opens and being a key member of the county squad.

 In 2009 he joined Corhampton Golf Club where he is still based today.
 It was a natural progression for him as he needed somewhere where the condition was dry enough to practice all year round.
 Corhampton has superb practice facilities and is built on chalk.
 He saw the benefits straight away and won the club championships in 2010 at the age of 15.
-He also won several junior opens in 2010 and represented the England Regional Team in a few matches.
-He was a scratch golfer by 16 years old.